ontio/ontology/docs/specifications/cli_user_guide.md

 The desc parameter specifies the description of a smart contract.

 --prepare, -p
 The prepare parameter indicates that the current deploy is a pre-deploy contract.
 The transactions executed will not be packaged into blocks, nor will they consume any ONG.
-Via pre-deploy contract, user can known the the gas limit required for the current deploy.
+Via pre-deploy contract, user can know the the gas limit required for the current deploy.

 **Smart Contract Deployment**